UPDATE: March 23, 2012

 After much consideration – and months of in-home testing and scrutinizing – I am convinced that e-cloth® offers a product that is equal in quality and performance to Norwex but is more reasonably priced.
 I still stand behind my review of the Norwex Dusting Mitt, but the e-cloth® Dusting Cloth performs just as well – and is of equally high quality – at a fraction of the price.
 Oh, and it picks up dog hair!
 Here is my review of the e-cloth ® Dusting Cloth.

 Dusting is definitely NOT my forte.
 Let me re-phrase that.
 I’m a good duster, I just don’t do it often.
-And living in this Century Old house, with on-going renovations and 2 large dogs, I see more than my fair share of dust.
+And living in this 140+ year old house, with on-going renovations and 2 large dogs, I see more than my fair share of dust.

 To say my house is dusty is an understatement.
 I’d provide a picture here, but I’m just too embarrassed.